abdn24/Experiment/README.md

 # Experiment
-This is the Repository containing python tools for our Research Experiment
+This is the Repository containing python tool for our Research Experiment

-The Project contains two python Scripts TRON Finder & DAPS Extractor.
+The Project contains a python Scripts DAPS Extractor.py.
 The requirements.txt file contains List of all necessary libraries.
 To install use command pip install -r requirements.txt

-Command to run TRON Finder
-python Tron_Finder.py -f <File_to_Scan>

 DAPS extractor
 Change the path of file to be scan in DUMP_FILE variable from "H:\\USD Tether on TRON Experiment\\Tron from Ledger\\Disk AT\\DiskAT.E01" to your image path.